 Why?
-A hacker armed with every default username and password set by router manufacturers can brute-force their way into your router and take control.
+A hacker armed with every possible username and password can brute-force their way into your router and take control.
 After that, someone could accuse you of crimes you didn’t commit.
 Sounds like fun?
 Of course not.

-The next thing you need to do after changing the router’s login credentials is to make sure your Wi-Fi network’s name (or SSID) doesn’t identify the manufacturer.
+Make sure your Wi-Fi network’s name (or SSID) doesn’t identify the manufacturer.
 This step ensures that hackers lurking nearby don’t see the name broadcasted as Linksys and say, “How convenient!
 They have a Linksys router!
-I have the default username and passwords right here!”
+I know how to break into their network!”

 Changing the network name also makes hacking more difficult.
 The name ties into the router’s encryption, so you’re essentially giving hackers a head start if you’re using the default network name.
-And if you didn’t change the default username and password, you might as well open the door and let the hackers walk right on in.
+And if you didn’t change the login credentials to something difficult to crack, you might as well open the door and let the hackers walk right on in.
 Please, help yourself!

 Naming your network something like Pretty Fly For A Wi-Fi or The LAN Before Time doesn’t tell would-be hackers any information except that your pun game is strong.
-Plus, it makes your Wi-Fi network easily distinguishable from other nearby networks—which is more important if you live in an urban environment and are within range of multiple networks.
+Plus, it makes your Wi-Fi network easily distinguishable from other nearby networks—which is more important if you live within range of multiple networks.

 But keep the name 32 characters or shorter, and don’t use anything that can identify you, your address, your router, your pet, your favorite TV show, and so on.
 And don’t hide the network name—it’s not worth the trouble.